Dygear/PRISM/docs/menus.md

 PRISM also has API for displaying menus as votable choices to more than one client.
 PRISM automatically handles selecting an item and randomly picking a tie-breaker.
 The voting API adds two new MENU_ACTION values, which for vote displays, are **always** passed:

 * MENU_ACTION_VOTE_START: Fired after MENU_ACTION_START when the voting has officially started.
 * MENU_ACTION_VOTE_END: Fired when all clients have either voted or cancelled their vote menu.
 The chosen item is passed through param1.
 This is fired before MENU_ACTION_END.
-It is important to note that it does not supercede MENU_ACTION_END, nor is it the same thing.
+It is important to note that it does not supersede MENU_ACTION_END, nor is it the same thing.
 Menus should never be destroyed in MENU_ACTION_VOTE_END.
 Note: This is not called if VoteMenu::setVoteResultCallback() is used.
 * MENU_ACTION_VOTE_CANCEL: Fired if the menu is cancelled while the vote is in progress.
 If this is called, MENU_ACTION_VOTE_END or the result callback will not be called, but MENU_ACTION_END will be afterwards.
 A vote cancellation reason is passed in param1.

 The voting system extends overall menus with two additional properties: